NVIDIA/nim-anywhere/README.md

   - Pylint is used for Python Syntax Linting
   - MyPy is used for type hint linting
   - Black is configured for code styling
-  - A custom script is run to ensure Jupyter Notebooks do not have any output
+  - A custom check is run to ensure Jupyter Notebooks do not have any output
+  - Another custom check is run to ensure the README.md file is up to date

 The embedded VSCode environment is configured to run the linting and checking in realtime.